top of page

 Artist Statement

 My work explores the hidden elegance of the industrial world - a world I came to know intimately over a forty-year career in manufacturing.
 Long before I became a full-time artist, I spent decades immersed in the design and manufacturing of engineered machines.
-That experience enables me to approach the canvas with an intimate nuanced understanding of machines that allows me to perceive them not merely as utilitarian objects, but for their brilliant fusion of science, materials and ingenuity designed to help humans create value.
+That experience gave me an intimate and deep understanding of machines that allows me to perceive them not merely as utilitarian objects, but for their brilliant fusion of science, materials and ingenuity designed to augment human physical and cognitive abilities.

 In my semi-abstract paintings, the subject is machines and their human connection.
-Using acrylic paint, drawing medium and collage, my intent is to challenge the popular perception of machines and reveal their inherent beauty, rhythm and sheer fascination.
-Collage elements - including engineering drawings, technical notations, component sketches and related text - highlight elements specific to each machine and serve as both visual language and narrative.
+Working primarily in acrylic paint, drawing medium and collage, I seek to challenge the popular perception of machines as cold or alienating and to reveal instead their inherent beauty, rhythm and fascination.
+I use rich color, layered texture and interrelated mechanical elements to bring machines to life within their specific contexts.

-By abstracting their forms and exposing their inner dynamics I hope not only to spark the same sense of respect, interest and curiosity that guided my own lifelong relationship with machines but also to inspire discourse on machine and human connections and co-evolution.
+By abstracting their forms and exposing their design elements and inner dynamics I hope not only to spark the same sense of respect, interest and curiosity that guided my own lifelong relationship with machines but also to inspire discourse on machine and human connection.

 Bio